jpdias/node-red-contrib-self-healing/README.md

 ### :package: action-delay

 Delay a command (message) in order to meet the actuator response capacity (e.g. avoid overload).
+Similar to [rate-limit-messages](https://cookbook.nodered.org/basic/rate-limit-messages), but with different strategies.

 ### :package: compensate